How to Prepare for a New Ski Season

 Not long now until your skiing adventure!
 It’s time to buy the essential items you’ll need for your trip.

 Your skis can take a beating each season, so, if your skis are a little more than well-loved, it might be time to invest in a new pair.
-Alternatively, you could service your skis DIY style or leave it to the professionals.
+Alternatively, you could service and prepare your skis DIY-style, or if you’d prefer, leave it up to the professionals.

 You may also want to buy travel-sized toiletries to take with you on the plane, a great book for your downtime and any new accessories such as sunglasses or hats.